itpp-labs/pos-addons/pos_journal_pin/doc/index.rst

 Manager's PIN
 -------------

-Set a PIN for a POS manager as it's explained in `Confirm POS action by PIN` module As Administrator do next:
+Set a PIN for a POS manager as it's explained in `Confirm POS action by PIN <https://apps.odoo.com/apps/modules/10.0/pos_pin/>`_  module.
+As Administrator please follow next scenario:

 Journal
 -------